PixelArena: A benchmark for Pixel-Precision Visual Intelligence: Analysis

 \subsection{Quantitative Results and Examining Data Contamination}

 We present the F1 scores in Fig.~\ref{fig:quantatitive}.
-For mIoU and Dice, please refer to Fig.~\ref{fig:miou-celeb} and Fig.~\ref{fig:dice-celeb} in Supplementary.
-Aligned with our qualitative analysis, \acrshort{geminipro} achieved the best F1 score, mIoU, and Dice in the selected \glspl{mllm}, although it lags behind \acrshort{segface}.
+For mIoU and Dice, please refer to Figs.~3 and~4 in Suppl.~C. Aligned with our qualitative analysis, \acrshort{geminipro} achieved the best F1 score, mIoU, and Dice in the selected \glspl{omm}, although it lags behind \acrshort{segface}.

-As the results of \acrshort{geminipro} are surprisingly good on \celeb{}, we wonder whether data contamination is the cause of such good performance rather than true generalization, since CelebAMask-HQ~\cite{CelebAMask-HQ} has published all images and masks on the Internet.
-We shuffle the color encodings (Fig.~\ref{fig:shuffled-encodings}) instead of using the standard encodings in a new experiment.
+As the results of \acrshort{geminipro} are surprisingly good on \celeb{}, we further check whether data contamination is the cause of such good performance rather than true generalization, since CelebAMask-HQ~\cite{CelebAMask-HQ} has published all images and masks on the Internet.
+We shuffle the color encodings (Fig.~1 in Suppl.~A) instead of using the standard encodings in a new experiment.
 Noteworthy is that, as shown in Fig.~\ref{fig:quantatitive}, after we shuffled the color encodings, the performance of \acrshort{geminipro} (\texttt{gmn3-shuffled}) did not drop but instead increased by roughly 10\% compared to its original result.
 This means the model did not memorize the reference masks but truly understood the task, including the required color mapping using arbitrary color encodings.